Jerald/yolol-is-cylons/information/cylon-ast.md

 ### Metadata
 All nodes may optionally contain a `metadata` key, allowed to contain arbitrary keys and values for consumption by other tools.
 Any information added to `metadata` **must** be within a key named after the tool which added it.
 This is to prevent naming collisions between metadata added by different tools.

-For example, metadata information added by yovec must be nested like so:
+For example, metadata information added by [Yovec](https://github.com/averycrespi/yovec) must be nested like so:
 ```jsonc
 "metadata": {
     "yovec": {